vijithassar/multiverse-json/README.md

 # TL;DR

 Write your content into JSON, split into whatever you decide are sensible subsections.
 Run the python script to compile those subsections into a single document.
 Define different ways of compiling, if you want.
+[Choose Your Own Adventure](https://www.wikiwand.com/en/Choose_Your_Own_Adventure) with a JSON backend, basically.

 ```bash
 # compile the default version